FadIFG/LCMS_PostProcessing/README.txt

-'
-                                      ~LC-MS untargeted analysis_Post-processing workflow in R~ This code includes several steps of post-processing, from imputation and plotting PCAs, to calculatiing correlations, filtering, and statistical analysis.
+LC-MS untargeted analysis_Post-processing workflow in R This code includes several steps of post-processing, from imputation and plotting PCAs, to calculatiing correlations, filtering, and statistical analysis.

 Example_Dataset and the folder "Functions must be in the same directory of the R file "LCMS_PostProcessing_Workflow"